-As a general principle, the School / Department / Facultyshall bear the cost of the Validation incurred by the HKIA and the ARB.
+As a general principle, the School / Department / Faculty shall bear the cost of the Validation incurred by the HKIA and the ARB.

-The cost shall also include accommodation, meals, travelling and commuting charges and expenses incurred by the Visiting Board
+The prescribed charge shall also include accommodation, meals, travelling and commuting charges and expenses incurred by the Visiting Board (except invited observers) for the Validation Visit.
+Payment shall be made by the School / Department / Faculty to the HKIA at least THREE months before the Validation Visit.

-(except invited observers) for the Validation Visit.
-Payment should be made by the School / Department / Faculty to the HKIA at least THREE months before the Validation Visit.
 The Validation Visit will not be conducted if the prescribed charge is not settled in time.